RedVelvetOth/Anghami-To-Spotify/ReadMe.md

 8. After opening the http://127.0.0.1:5000/redirect you'll a code will be displayed, copy its value.

-9. Navigate to the `get_token()` function and replace the code value in the data dictionary with the one copied.
+9. Navigate to the `get_token()` function  in `main.py` and replace the code value in the data dictionary with the one copied.

 10. Voila!
 Your playlists are getting migrated.